 Ben and Angeline Touchine

 Navajo.
-Well known artist who lives outside Gallup, New Mexico.
-He and his wife Angeline create fine quality jewelry, both in stone work as well as inlay.
+Ben is a well-known artist who lived outside Gallup, New Mexico.
+Unfortunately Ben is no longer with us; he passed in 2013.
+He and his wife Angeline created fine quality jewelry, both in stone work as well as inlay for many years.
+They were married for over 37 years.
+Angeline continues to create pieces today that are highly sought after.
 Their daughter Vangie is also following in her parents' footsteps and is producing some wonderful pieces.
+We will definitely miss Ben, he was an outstanding artist!
+(June 10, 1933 - November 16, 2013)

 Navajo.
 Daughter of Ben and Angeline Touchine.
 Now making jewelry on her own with a dinstinctive style.